The best way to remember something is to make it memorable!

 To that end, it is not enough to merely think of something.
 You also need to think about it.
 And two powerful ways to accomplish thinking about something are Association and Elaboration.

-When we are tired, stressed, distracted, or under pressure, it is easy for our brains to “forget” things if we only know them in one way.
-When we elaborate on something, we explain it in more than one way or add or emphasize important details about that something.
+It’s easy for our brains to “forget” things if we only know them in one way.
+But when we elaborate on something, we explain it in more than one way or add or emphasize important details about that something.
 Elaboration builds confidence and security because it creates a rich network of connections that employ more than one part of our brain.
 Of course, the more elaborations, the better!

-A common musical application of elaboration is to see a melody as more than just abstract letter names.
-We can also see the melody as Solfege syllables, a rhythmic sequence, a harmonic cell, a visio-spatial pattern, a fingering pattern, and a physical choreography.
+A common musical application of elaboration is to see a melody as more than just a sequence of letter names.
+We can also see the melody as Solfege syllables, rhythmic sequence, harmonic cell, visio-spatial pattern, fingering pattern, and physical choreography.

 Analogies and metaphors are great examples of elaboration is action: How is this thing I am trying to learn like something else I already know?

 The Takeaway: Always try to learn things in more ways than one.
 Your confidence will grow immensely with every new pattern and connection you discover!